Social Science (SOSC)

 Examines the role of the social sciences in today's society.
 Students will explore how social and behavioral science knowledge is created using empirical research methods.
 Additionally, students will learn how to apply social science concepts to solving contemporary societal problems.

-SOSC 370 – Social Science of the High School 3 credit hours
+SOSC 370 – Social Studies Teaching Methods 3 credit hours

-This methods course prepares students to teach History and the Social Sciences at the middle and high school levels.
-Secondary Education majors in History 7-12 and the Social Sciences 7-12 learn techniques and develop materials for success in the classroom.
+This methods course prepares students to teach History and Social Studies in middle and high school classrooms.
+Secondary Education majors in History and Social Studies, and Middle Level majors in Social Studies learn techniques and develop materials for success in the classroom.
 Usually taken in the semester prior to the student teaching semester, students apply Nebraska Department of Education Learning Outcomes to their lesson plans and teaching portfolios, and they practice instructional strategies for successful classroom learning and engagement.

 Prerequisite: Admission to Teacher Education